saic-oss/cloudscend-foresight-charts/README.md

 - [pre-commit](https://pre-commit.com/)
 - [go-task](https://taskfile.dev)

-The container image [Anvil](https://hub.docker.com/r/saicoss/anvil) contains all prerequisites.
+The container image [Anvil](https://hub.docker.com/r/saicoss/anvil) contains all prerequisites except for helm tools.
 Here's an example of opening a bash shell in Anvil with your working directory mounted:

 ```sh
 docker run -it --rm \